MuckRock/muckrock/README.md

 2. Run `fab celery &` to start a background task queue
 3. Run `fab runserver` to start a server instance
 4. Navigate your web browser (from the host machine) to `localhost:8000`

+### Update search index

+The index should stay updated.
+If a new model is registered with watson, then build the index (`fab manage:buildwaston`).
+This command should be run on any staging or production servers when pushing code that updates the registration.

 ### Add dependencies